iomesh/docs/docs/deploy-iomesh-cluster/install-iomesh.md

 ---

 Before installing IOMesh, refer to the following to choose how you install IOMesh.

-- Quick Installation: One click to install IOMesh online, but all parameters take default values and cannot be modified.
+- Quick Installation: One-click online installation with default parameter values that cannot be modified.
-- Custom Installation: Configure parameters during installation on your own, but during installation, you must ensure that the Kubernetes cluster network is connected to the public network.
+- Custom Installation: Configure parameters during installation, but ensure that your Kubernetes cluster is connected to the public network.
-- Offline Installation: Recommended when the Kubernetes cluster cannot communicate with the public network and support for custom parameters during installation.
+- Offline Installation: Recommended for Kubernetes clusters with no public network connectivity and supports custom parameter configuration during installation.

 ## Quick Installation

-**Precautions**
+**Prerequisite**
 - The CPU architecture of the Kubernetes cluster must be Intel x86_64 or Kunpeng AArch64.

+**Limitations**
-- The Community edition is installed by default and only 3 worker nodes are supported for IOMesh deployment.
+- The Community Edition is installed by default, which has a 3-node limit.
 - Only hybrid disk configurations are allowed.

 **Procedure**

 1. Access a master node.

 2. Run the following command to install IOMesh.
 Make sure to replace `10.234.1.0/24` with your actual CIDR.
 After executing the following command, wait for a few minutes.

-Note that `Helm3` is included in the commands below.
-It will be installed automatically if it is not found.
+    > _NOTE:_ Quick Installation utilizes `Helm`, which is included in the following command and will be installed automatically if it is not found.

     ```shell
-    # The IP address of each worker node running IOMesh must be within the same IOMESH_DATA_CIDR segment.
+    # The IP address of each worker node running IOMesh must be within the same IOMESH_DATA_CIDR.
     export IOMESH_DATA_CIDR=10.234.1.0/24; curl -sSL https://iomesh.run/install_iomesh.sh | sh -
     ```